 In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 This guidance simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts in an entity's own equity.
-Key provisions of the guidance include reducing the number of accounting models, simplifying the earnings per share calculations and expanding the disclosures related to convertible instruments.
-The guidance is effective for fiscal years, and interim periods within these fiscal years, beginning after December 15, 2021.
-The Company is in the process of evaluating the impact of this guidance on its consolidated financial statements and related disclosures.
+Effective January 1, 2022, the Company adopted ASU 2020-06, which had no impact on the Company's financial statements and related disclosures.

-In May 2021, the FASB issues ASU 2021-04, Issuer's Accounting for certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
+In May 2021, the FASB issued ASU 2021-04, Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
 This guidance clarifies and reduces diversity in the accounting for modifications or exchanges of freestanding equity-classified written call options (for example warrants) that remain equity classified after modification or exchange.
-The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2021.
-The Company is in the process of evaluating the impact of this guidance on its consolidated financial statements and related disclosures.
+Effective January 1, 2022, the Company adopted ASU 2021-04, which had no impact on the Company's financial statements and related disclosures.

-Fair Value of Measurements
+Fair Value Measurements